SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>26.
 The Witch-Hunter's Manual</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Heavy, reinforced with cold iron, covered in wards.*
-- You can trade wizard heads in exchange for a [Valuables and Treasure](/2020/11/10/extra-rules/#treasures) in town.
+- You can trade wizard heads in exchange for a bag of gold in town.
 Depending on their reputation.
 - Each time you study this book, you gain the location of a mad wizard.
 - Roll 1D4, you gain the following spell: 1.
 [Ethereal Boundary](/2020/11/13/ethereal-boundary/), 2.
 [Hekaphage](/2020/11/13/hekaphage/), 3.
 [Plasmic Key](/2020/11/13/plasmic-key/), 4.
 [Second Sight](/2020/11/12/second-sight/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Spiritualism.*